-Mark Strauss, as far as I can tell, seems to be seems to be a fairly new on the block.
+Mark Strauss, as far as I can tell, seems to be seems to be a fairly recent interpreter.
 He’s done some work before this commentary, most of which has come out in the last 5 or 6 years (Four Portraits, One Jesus, How to Choose a Translation for All Its Worth, Remarriage after Divorce in Today’s Church).

 Strauss divides Mark into two main divisions*:

 - The Mighty Messiah and Son of God [1.1-8.30]

 - The Suffering Servant of the Lord [8.31-16.8*]

 - advocates for Markan priority (the first gospel to be written)

 - uses various methodologies to illuminate the text for us